 - Urban Crises: Modular designs support rapid deployment in densely populated cities like Dubai.

-- Humanitarian Efforts: Align with the UAE’s role in regional relief, supporting GCC and African initiatives.
+- Humanitarian Efforts: Align with the DUBAI’s role in regional relief, supporting GCC and African initiatives.

 Design Considerations